 This field program is designed for graduate and undergraduate students in anthropology, archaeology, history, Native American and American Studies.
-Students accepted into the program will receive training in archaeological excavation, geophysical testing, material culture analysis, environmental sampling and mapping.
-Students will also be able to gain additional laboratory experience by registering for a separate class that will follow the field school.
-This class will focus on the processing of archaeological materials unearthed during the field school as well as their analysis and conservation.
+Students accepted into the program will receive training in archaeological excavation, material culture analysis, environmental sampling, geophysical surveying and mapping.

 Courses and Credit

-This summer students will receive training in archaeological survey techniques, open area excavation techniques and mapping, students will also have the opportunity to work with staff from the Fiske Center who specialize in environmental archaeology and geophysical testing.
-This summer specialists working on soils analysis, remote sensing and botanical analysis will be in residence.
+This summer students will receive training in archaeological survey techniques, open area excavation techniques and mapping.
+Students will also have the opportunity to work with staff from the Fiske Center who specialize in environmental archaeology soils analysis, geophysical survey, remote sensing and botanical analysis.